-Hey, what's up?
-This is Jason Drohn.
-Welcome to today's episode of GSD Daily.
-This is the first episode of the new series that we're titling Expand.
-Now, Expand is where you take what your business is doing and you expand it into different verticals, different niches, you expand it across segments.
+This is the first episode of the new series entitled Expand.
+It is where you take what your business is doing.
+You expand it into different verticals, different niches, you expand it across segments.
 There are lots of ways that you can expand your business once you lock in that thing that is working well for you.
-So one of the things that we always run up against is where we can only promote so many things at the same time, especially for startups, especially for folks who are below the million dollars a year in revenue mark.
-There are only so many things you can promote at the same time in certain modalities We run paid traffic, so your Facebook ads, you’re targeting one group of people for one particular ad.
+What we always run up against is where we can only promote many things at the same time.
+Especially for startups, for folks who are below the million dollars a year in revenue mark.
+There are only so many things you can promote at the same time in certain modalities.
+We run paid traffic, so in your Facebook ads, you’re targeting one group of people for one particular ad.

 So it’s a worthwhile model.
 Right now, people don’t necessarily like memberships quite as much as they maybe did a year ago.
 Memberships by and large are very much out of style unless you’re Netflix or Hulu or something that is entertainment, something that you use at home.
 But memberships, by and large, they’re not working as well as they did on a month to month basis.
 The memberships that are doing well typically have an annual buyout in them.
 So somebody buys $27 a month and then they can upgrade to $207 for a year, and if that membership is worth it to them, then they’ll save the two months, they’ll prepay for the year, and they just already buy into that annual commitment.
 So that is working well right now.

 Any kind of digital product is awesome.
 If you’re starting low and having a digital product that expands on that body of knowledge, then that’s working well.
 You can also down-sell from a webinar.
 You can have a webinar and then sell that same course from the webinar itself.
 Then the offer goes directly to either a bridge page or an order form.
 So those are just some quick ways to expand the offers, the stuff that you have and are selling.